1965–66 BBC2 Floodlit Trophy

 The 1965–66 BBC2 Floodlit Trophy was the inaugural season of the BBC2 Floodlit Trophy competition.
-Castleford won the trophy by beating St. Helens with the score of 4–0.
+Castleford won the trophy by beating St. Helens with a score of 4–0.
 The match was played at Knowsley Road, Eccleston, St Helens, Merseyside.
 The attendance was 11,510 and receipts were £3,548.
 This was to be the first of Castleford's three victories in successive seasons in the first three Floodlit competitions.

 Background

-This season there were a total of only eight teams entering, all by invite, playing a total of eleven matches for which the BBC paid the RFL a grand total of £9,000.00.
+This season there were only eight teams entering, all by invite, playing eleven matches for which the BBC paid the RFL a grand total of £9,000.00.
 The entrants included the seven clubs with permanent floodlights: Castleford, Leigh, Oldham, St Helens, Swinton, Warrington and Widnes together with Leeds, who installed floodlights in September 1966.
 The competition was played in the form of a mini-league with the semi-finals and final stages being on a knock out basis.

 Competition and results

 Qualifying rounds

 Each team played two matches in the qualifying round.
-All teams played one home game each except Leeds, who played both games away from home as their floodlights were not installed yet.
+All teams played one home game each except Leeds, who played both games away from home as their floodlights still needed to be installed.

-The four teams with the best points difference qualified for the semi finals.
+The four teams with the best points difference qualified for the semi-finals.